-- The friends and family who have fed us, showered us with countless gifts, and cared for our elderly dog
+- Family and friends who have fed us, showered us with countless gifts, and cared for our elderly dog

-- The family members who have driven and flown in from out of town just to spend time with the girls
+- People who have driven and flown in from out of town just to spend time with the girls

-- The family members who have supported us financially and emotionally
+- Those who have supported us financially and emotionally

-- The cyber friends I’ve met through various mom groups, who check in and commiserate with me, though we’ve never met or rarely meet in person
+- Cyber friends I’ve met through various mom groups, who check in and commiserate with me, though we’ve never met or rarely meet in person

-- The friends whose kiddos play with our kiddos
+- Friends whose kiddos play with our kiddos

 It’s all a matter of perspective.

 Support shows up in all forms.

-- It’s a grocery run when you are suffering from depression and literally cannot leave the house
+- A grocery run when you are suffering from depression and literally cannot leave the house

-- It’s someone giving you a loan when neither of you have been working for months at a time
+- Someone giving you a loan when neither of you have been working for months at a time

-- It’s the friend without kids who gives up her Friday night to come play with yours
+- The friend without kids who gives up her Friday night to come play with yours

-- It’s the friend with three kids of her own, who watches yours while you go get an ultrasound
+- A neighbor with three kids of her own, who watches yours while you go get an ultrasound

-- It’s the family who video chats with your kiddos
+- The cousins who video chat with your kiddos

-- It’s the family who takes off work for an entire week to help you recover from your c-section
+- The family member who takes off work for an entire week to help you recover from your c-section

-- It’s the family who trades vehicles with yours, simply because theirs is larger
+- Another family member who trades vehicles with yours, simply because theirs is larger

-- It’s the friend who drops everything for you when you need her
+- The friend who drops everything for you when you need her

-- It’s the friend who always sends cards and trinkets for your kiddos
+- An auntie who always sends cards and trinkets for your kiddos

 I’m humbled and embarrassed at the same time when I actually list out the number of people who are in my tribe.
 Hubs and I were joking around the other day.
 We have a HUGE tribe…but at the same time, sometimes it feels like we have no one.
 Do we have actual, physical support on a daily basis?
 No. We just have each other.
 But do we have people who love us and love our girls and would help us out in a bind?
 100% yes!
 And we are ever so grateful for them.